-Parameter name Туре Description InputPointCloud String Path to the input point cloud file.
+Parameter name Туре Description

+InputPointCloud String Path to the input point cloud file.

 BlockDefFile String Path to the mosaic file.

 OutputPointCloud String Path to the output point cloud file.

-NbBands Integer, 'Automatic', Optional.
-Output bands need to be provided if and only if "NbBands" is set to a numerical value.
-In this case, the number of provided "BandAssign" needs to match the number of bands "NbBands".
-BandAssign 'OutputBandX = Y' Optional .
-X corresponds to the output band number, and Y to the imagery band number.
-The band name can also be used for multispectral projects where each band has a name.
-BandAssign 'OutputBandY = Z' BandAssign 'OutputBandZ = X'
+BandAssign 'OutputBandX Optional .
+X corresponds to the output band number, and Y to the

+= Y' imagery band number.
+The band name can also be used for

+multispectral projects where each band has a name.

+BandAssign 'OutputBandY

+= Z'

+BandAssign 'OutputBandZ

+= X'